unwindnl/GalacticBot_PHP/README.md

 # Warning

-Please not that this library is still under development.
+Please note that this library is still under development.
 It is not advisable to trade with large amounts at this stage.

 # Open issues